chenkianwee/project-automated/_blogs/01_cdgn.md

 Open workflows will significantly reduce the cost of technology adoption in practice and especially in places that cannot afford these technologies.
 They are coincidentally located in the regions where rapid urbanization are taking place (e.g. Southeast Asia ...). **An open workflow at minimum uses open standards, and whenever possible prioritize the use of Free and Open Source Software (FOSS) and Free and Open Source Hardware (FOSH)).** This will allow the workflow to be shared and readily extended to include new technologies as they emerge.

 Open workflows allow other computational designers to readily improve and build upon it.
 As new improvements are made to the open workflow, the designer, industry and society stands to gain:
+- **Designers**:
-1. Designer can reuse the improved open workflow for their own project
+    1. Designer can **reuse the improved open workflow for their own project**.
     2. Workflow will always be usable regardless of access to software.
-This means the workflow will truly belong to the designer.
+This means the **open workflow will truly belong to the designer**.
-3. Small practices will be able to adopt these workflows as they can readily integrate the workflow into their current practice without the need to buy expensive licenses.
-This will likely create more job opportunities for computational designers.
+    3. This will likely **create more job opportunities for computational designers as smaller practices will be able to adopt these open workflows and readily integrate the it into their current practice without the need to buy expensive licenses**.
 Currently, computational designers positions are limited to mainly bigger size companies.
+- **Industry**:
+    1. Solo Practitioners & Small Studios (1-5 people)– Focused on bespoke, highly customized computational workflows, but constrained by software costs and limited resources. **Open workflows reduce financial barriers and foster collaboration.**
+    2. Medium-Sized Firms (5-50 people) – Computational designers streamline efficiency across projects, but interoperability and knowledge retention are key challenges. **Open workflows enable scalability and standardization.**
+    3. Large Multidisciplinary Firms (50+ people)– Often have dedicated R&D teams developing internal digital tools. **Open workflows ensure future-proofing, interoperability, and cross-discipline collaboration.**
+    4. Research & Academia– Experimental workflows push the boundaries of computational design, but **open workflows are crucial for accessibility, reproducibility, and bridging industry-academia gaps.**
+- **Society**:
-4. Society progresses as we improve the way we design our built environment.
-This is only possible with the use of open-source technologies where everyone can contribute and modify the workflow to suit their own needs.
+    1. Society progresses as we improve the way we design our built environment.
+This is only possible with **the use of open-source technologies where everyone can contribute and modify the workflow to suit their own needs**.

 # How to Develop Open Workflows
 **The question remains ‘Is it possible to develop open workflows using open standards, open-source software and open-source hardware?’
 The answer to this question is YES!** In my opinion, the Architecture, Engineering, Construction and Operation (AECO) open-source software ecosystem has matured to a point where it is sufficiently reliable and manageable to develop open workflows upon it.